LesterKim/mac-os-dev-env/README.md

       1. Run `echo 'eval "$(pyenv init -)"' >> ~/.zshrc`.
       1. Run `echo 'eval "$(pyenv virtualenv-init -)"' >> ~/.zshrc`.
       1. Run `exec "$SHELL"` or restart your terminal.
+   1. As an alternative to `pyenv`, [Conda](https://docs.conda.io/projects/conda/en/latest/user-guide/install/index.html) can be used to manage environments in a way that some people find easier to use.

 ### Desktop Applications
 1. [Slack](https://slack.com/downloads/mac)